 Not many statements cause as much dread in business or IT leaders as “It’s time to review your budget for next year”.
 Budgets within any enterprise, but especially in the larger ones, are complex and difficult.
 In our studies and work with Lean Agile Budgeting (LAB) we have learned that the average company spends about 30% of its yearly budget simply to manage its budget.
 (Many CFO and financial people feel that this number may actually be higher).
 Why is this?
 Why do we put so much emphasis on something that is almost always (if we are honest) wrong?The yearly budget cycle typically looks like this:

 We spend so much time creating a budget, usually in the June-August time frame (for fiscal and calendar year sync companies).
 And yet invariably when we start to implement on these budgets they turn out to be wrong.
 This leads to endless change management, budget reviews, and many slapped wrists for being wrong.

-When it comes to creating budgets the key is to create a forecast that allows us to learn and plan based on what we know today, but also anticipates pivots and adjustments as we gain more knowledge during the actual implementation.
-The key is to create the disciplined approach that allows for fast, non-disruptive adjustments.
-This is the heart and soul of Lean Agile Budgeting (LAB).
+When it comes to creating budgets the key is to create a forecast that allows us to learn and plan based on what we know today but also anticipates pivots and adjustments as we gain more knowledge during the actual implementation.
+The key is to create a disciplined approach that allows for fast, non-disruptive adjustments.
+This is the heart and soul of Lean-Agile Budgeting (LAB).

 Imagine being able to streamline your budgeting process using Lean and Agile principles and practices to reduce this budget managing cost.
 What better outcomes could you create for your customers and stakeholders?
 What more important things could your finance group spend their time on to help the company thrive?